-Hi.
-It’s Lois telling you about my favorite (and Don’s!)
-Chocolate Chip Cookie recipe, Chewy Gluten Free Chocolate Chip Cookies Recipe is Don's favorite cookie recipe.
+This Chewy Gluten Free Chocolate Chip Cookies Recipe is Don's favorite cookie recipe.
 He asks for it all the time.
 I usually keep some in the freezer to pull out as needed.
 That way, they don't go stale.
 I have made a lot of cookies, breads and cakes over the past few years, trying to make these delicious treats gluten free.
 The flavor has been terrific, but the texture has always left something to be desired.
 Until now.

 These cookies are awesome.
 The texture is perfect.
 People who distain gluten free will be fooled into thinking they are made with regular wheat flour.
 I recently discovered the secret for baking gluten free cookies and breads that have the same, wonderful texture as wheat-based goodies.
-What’s the secret?
+What's the secret?
 Psssst.
 Want to know?

 Xanthan gum is a plant-based thickening and stabilizing agent.
 It is named for the bacteria, Xanthomonas campestris, which plays a crucial role in this description.
 Technically speaking, xanthan gum is a polysaccharide, which is just a fancy way to say "a string of multiple sugars."
 To create xanthan gum, the Xanthomonas campestris bacterium is allowed to ferment on a sugar.
 The result is a gel that is then dried and milled to create the powder substance.